David Louis Parmer

 Orlando Stone Soup Blog by Donna Gloff

-In the heart of the West Virginia hills, at the edge of the Little Kanawha River Basin, is Oil Creek with its several tributaries.
-It was first settled at the beginning of the 1800s.
-At the confluence of Clover Fork & Oil Creek the town of Orlando developed in the late 1800s and withered in the mid 1900s.
-For two hundred years a small community has loved, worked, fought dreamed and worshipped here and raised new generations to do the same.
-Here are some of the stories of that community.
+In the heart of Braxton County, West Virginia, at the edge of the Little Kanawha River Basin, lies Oil Creek with its several tributaries.
+This area was first settled at the beginning of the 1800s.
+At the confluence of Clover Fork and Oil Creek, the town of Orlando developed in the late 1800s, flourishing until it withered in the mid-1900s.
+For two hundred years, this small community has loved, worked, fought, dreamed, and worshipped here, raising new generations in Burnsville to do the same.
+Here are some of the stories of that enduring community and its rich history.

 Explore